git-disl/CPL_attack/README.md

 ## Codes for CPL attacks

 This is the prototype code for ESORICS 2020 A Framework for Evaluating Gradient Leakage Attacks in Federated Learning.
 The talk can be found here:  <a href="https://www.youtube.com/watch?v=BNGpv4AW80g" target="_blank">talk</a>.
+Check out the [project page](https://wenqiwei789.github.io/ESORICS20-CPL/)

 ### Examples